 We understand the difficult circumstances that brought you to us.
 We will work with you to create a process that is as clear and stress free as possible.
 Our attorneys combine zealous advocacy with compassion for your particular circumstances.

 Grace Lee has been practicing family law exclusively, since 2002.
 As a versatile lawyer and eloquent litigator who is skilled both in and out of the courtroom, Grace provides calming reassurance while being a formidable advocate for her clients.
-Her hard work and legal acumen have provided her with Super Lawyers Rising Star awards every year since 2008 and she has been nominated for the Portland Business Journal’s Orchid Award, recognizing outstanding women in business.
+Grace has been recognized as a Super Lawyers Rising Star ever year since 2008.
+In 2015 she was named one of Super Lawyers Top 25 Women Lawyers in Oregon.
+She has also been nominated for the Portland Business Journal’s Orchid Award, recognizing outstanding women in business.

 Joe Crowell is a seasoned family law attorney with a passion for providing quality legal services with a human touch.
 Joe's tireless work ethic, mastery of the foundations of law, and attention to detail ensure that clients will be provided the superior representation they deserve.